d12frosted/elpa-mirror/gnu/consult-readme.txt

 5 Recommended packages
 ══════════════════════

-  I personally use and recommended this combination of packages:
+  I use and recommend this combination of packages:

   • consult: This package
   • [vertico]: Fast and minimal vertical completion system